praharshapm/vsdmixedsignalflow/README.md

 In the LEF file, we can observe that the name of macro is 21muxlayout.
 This is because the name of the layout file was 21muxlayout.
 For our flow, we have defined the name of the macro as `AMUX2_3V`.
 Therefore, we have to rename the layout file as `AMUX2_3V` and dump out the file again.

 # Writing LIB file
 LIB file can be got by using a perl script, which converts verilog file to LIB file.
+The script is taken from the website [VLSI Professional Network](https://vlsi.pro/creating-lib-file-from-verilog/).
+It is written by Ms Sini Mukundan.
 To view the script, go to `verilog_to_lib.pl`

 The verilog file is obtained from the efabless github page.
 But, the names of the pins defined in the verilog file and the layout and LEF file obtained above may be different.